skadian2309/demo-assignment/README.md

-1. Created google Kubernetes cluster with three nodes.2.
-Created one more VM instance with Jmeter to put the loads on application.3.
-Added host 0.0.0.0 in app.py of AI-flask because by default it was bound with localhost and recreated the docker image.
+1. Created google Kubernetes cluster with three nodes.
+2. Created one more VM instance with Jmeter to put the loads on application.
+3. Added host 0.0.0.0 in app.py of AI-flask because by default it was bound with localhost and recreated the docker image.
-4. Created Deployment YAML files for both applications.
+4. Created Deployment YAML files for both applications. nayan.yaml
    ```yaml
    apiVersion: apps/v1
    kind: Deployment